omen23/ffmpeg-ffnvcodec-explanation/README.md

 sudo apt install ppa-purge # for safety sudo add-apt-repository ppa:graphics-drivers/ppa
 # please check the support plan for your GPU – nvidia-driver-{390,396,410,415,418,430} available so your display server doesn't fail!
+# we will use 430.26 - because 430.14 lead to hard freezes on my system atleast so I went with 418.56 until now
+# maybe you need the 32-bit versions of some libraries add ":i386" to the package name (i.e.: libnvidia-gl-430:i386)
 sudo apt install nvidia-driver-430 xserver-xorg-video-nvidia-430 nvidia-utils-430 nvidia-kernel-source-430 nvidia-kernel-common-430 nvidia-dkms-430 nvidia-compute-utils-430 libnvidia-ifr1-430 libnvidia-gl-430 libnvidia-fbc1-430 libnvidia-encode-430 libnvidia-decode-430 libnvidia-cfg1-430 libnvidia-compute-430
 ```